MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedAuditLogRetentionPolicy.md

 ### -Priority
 The Priority parameter specifies a priority value for the policy that determines the order of policy processing.
 A higher integer value indicates a higher priority, the value 1 is the lowest priority, and policies can't have the same priority value.

-Valid values and the default value for this parameter depend on the number of existing policies.

-You must use a unique priority value when modifying audit log retention policies.
-This parameter is required when modifying an audit log retention policy.
+This parameter is required when you modify an audit log retention policy, and you must use a unique priority value.

 ```yaml
 Type: Int32